 Meaning: to rely and depend on something

-Usage: When Najeeba lost her job; she had to fall back upon her savings.
+Usage: When Najeeba lost her job; she had to fall back upon her

 8. Once in blue moon